DiscreteTom/UniStart/README.md

 With this design, you will have an explicit place to initialize your context, instead of using singletons or other static variables.

-This is inspired by [QFramework](https://github.com/liangxiegame/QFramework)'s IoC container, and [jackutea](https://github.com/jackutea)'s deterministic lifecycle management
+> This is inspired by [QFramework](https://github.com/liangxiegame/QFramework)'s IoC container, and [jackutea](https://github.com/jackutea)'s deterministic lifecycle management.

-### Responsive Containers and EventBus
+### Responsive Containers

 In UniStart, we have many built-in responsive containers/collections: